Paul Revere & the Raiders: The "Happening" era

-Mark Lindsay took more control of the band during this time.
-He produced all records beginning with "Too Much Talk" in 1968 and the psychedelic album Something Happening.
-Lindsay's vision was represented on songs such as "Let Me" and the albums Hard 'N' Heavy (with Marshmallow) and Alias Pink Puzz.
-(According to allmusic.com, Pink Puzz was the identity under which the Raiders first tried to get the album played on FM radio, a gambit that failed though the band kept the joke name for the album title.)
-The success of "Let Me" allowed Paul Revere and the Raiders to tour Europe with the Beach Boys in the summer of 1969 (they also recorded two songs for the long running German music program Beat-Club at this time).
-Happening ended its run that autumn.
-Also in 1969, the band performed a specially written song and appeared in a television commercial for Pontiac's new GTO sports car, "The Judge".
+Terry Melcher ended his association with the group to focus on other artists and Mark Lindsay produced and arranged all records beginning with the psychedelic album Something Happening.
+The band moved further away from its garage rock roots and adopted a more layered, complex sound on Something Happening and the follow-up albums Hard 'N' Heavy (with Marshmallow) and Alias Pink Puzz.
+(According to allmusic.com, Pink Puzz was the identity under which the Raiders first tried to get the album played on FM radio, a gambit that failed though the band kept the joke name for the album title.).

+The success of "Let Me!" allowed Paul Revere and the Raiders to tour Europe with the Beach Boys in the summer of 1969 (they also recorded two songs for the long running German music program Beat-Club).
+The band also performed a specially written song and appeared in a television commercial for Pontiac's new GTO-branded muscle car, "The Judge".
+The group was also invited to appear at the Woodstock festival but reportedly turned down the invitation.
+Later in 1969, Happening ended its run on television and Lindsay released a hit single as a solo artist, "Arizona", written by Kenny Young, which peaked at No. 10 on the Billboard chart.